librenms/librenms/doc/Support/SNMP-Configuration-Examples.md

    LibreNMS server IP address
 1. Validate change by clicking "Apply"

->Note: SNMPv3 can be supported on Windows playforms with the use of Net-SNMP.
+>Note: SNMPv3 can be supported on Windows platforms with the use of Net-SNMP.

 ### Mac OSX